AbdullahVC/Practice-Projects/README.md

   Projects, scripts, and exercises developed using Python.

 - **html-css-js**
-  Web projects and design examples created using HTML, CSS, and JavaScript.
+  Web projects and design examples created using React.

 ## My Purpose